mvolkmann/flutter_geolocation/README.md

 https://pub.dev/packages/geolocator
 to get the latitude and longitude of the user.

-For Android, you may need to add these lines in `android/app/src/main/AndroidManifest.xml`:
+For Android, add these lines in `android/app/src/main/AndroidManifest.xml` after the `application` element:

 ```xml
     <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />